marmelab/react-admin/docs/Tutorial.md

 );
 ```

 When displaying the posts list, the app displays the `id` of the post author.
-This doesn't mean much, let's use the user `name` instead.
+This doesn't mean much - we should use the user `name` instead.
 For that purpose, set the `recordRepresentation` prop of the "users" Resource:

 ```diff
 // in src/App.js